November 11, 2022

 They don’t provide much information on what that looks like, but they would most likely create (or possibly already have created) online and printable forms.

-If your exemption is denied and you’re still selected for service, you can appeal that to a Selective Service Appeal Board.
+If your exemption is denied and you’re still selected for military service, you can appeal that to a Selective Service Appeal Board.

 Although there hasn’t been a draft since the Vietnam War, Selective Service registration remains a legal requirement if you’re not in an exempt category.